 Every month, Microsoft will reset the counter down to zero and allow you to earn points for shopping on the Windows Store.
-It’s basically their way to urge you to use their store to rent movies, rent music, pay for apps, or even buy bigger things like computers.
+It’s their way to urge you to use their store to rent movies, rent music, pay for apps, or even buy bigger things like computers.
 Whatever it is, you will get points for whatever you buy.
-The exchange rate is for every $1 dollar you spend, you get 1 point.
-In my opinion it should be higher when you see how much the rewards actually cost, but at least it is something.
-One trick through is this.
-If you rent a lot of movies, you should use your reward points to get a Windows gift card that has credit on it.
-Then when you rent movies, you are using your points (so you are not paying) and then you are getting extra points for renting a movie or something.
+The exchange rate is for every 1 dollar you spend, you get 1 point.
+The exchange worth is the same as 1000 Xbox reward points come out to 1 dollar.

 What are the Prizes for Microsoft Rewards?